 |Sunscreen – Sun Bum Original SPF 30 Sunscreen Lotion||Waterproof pouch – Universal Waterproof Pouch Cellphone Dry Bag Case for iPhone|

-How to choose your yoga retreat in Bali
+How to choose your yoga retreat in Bali in 2021

 When it comes to yoga retreats in Bali, there’s no lack of choice.
 Whether you want to do yoga and meditate, enjoy a detox holiday or do surf and yoga, Bali has something for everyone.
 Consequently, it’s best to know what you are looking for before booking.
 So, here is a list of things you should consider before booking a yoga retreat in Bali: